AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 <br>
 <b>Step 2: Choose %ALib Modules</b><br>
-The list of \alib modules to be included in the built is defined with \e CMake list variable
+The list of \alib modules to be included in the \alibbuild is defined with \e CMake list variable
-\c ALIB_DISTRIBUTION which has to be set before invoking the \alib \e CMake script.
+\c ALIB_BUILD which has to be set before invoking the \alib \e CMake script.
 If the list is left empty, it will be defaulted to \b "ALL", which chooses all \alib modules available.<br>
 In our sample, we add \b "ALOX", which chooses module \alib_alox and all
-\ref alib_manual_modules_dependency_graph "dependent modules".
+\ref alib_manual_modules_graph "dependent modules".

  \snippet "../../build/cmake/samples/ALox/CMakeLists.txt"        DOXYGEN_CMAKE_INCLUDE_2